sinastiller/memory-card-game/README.md

 ![colorpalette](readme-images/colourpalette_strangerthings.png)

-[Adobe Color](https://color.adobe.com/Stranger-Things-color-theme-10253565/) was used to create a color palette for the theme Stranger Things.
+[Adobe Color](https://color.adobe.com/Stranger-Things-color-theme-10253565/) was used to create a colour palette for the theme Stranger Things.
 It uses mainly bright dark colours.

 ### [Typography](#typography)

-I habve imported the following font from Adobe Fonts:
+I habe imported the following font from Adobe Fonts:
 * ITC- Benguiat for the main heading on the page.
 I have imported the follwoing fonts from Google Fonts:
 * Play for h2 on the page.